jsilvela/jsilvela.github.io/content/post/d3-messy-abstraction.md

 ## Problems due to low abstraction

-Of course, this is working so far, but let’s see where the low abstraction can give rise to problems.  <br/> In our runner array, we keep track of each runner’s nationality, as we saw above with Alice, who is British.
+This is working so far, but let’s see where the low abstraction can give rise to problems.  <br/> In our runner array, we keep track of each runner’s nationality, as we saw above with Alice, who is British.
 Let’s imagine we’d like to color the dots for the